 - Centrum is a product produced by the company Pfizer, one of the largest pharmaceutical companies in the world.

 - The dosages of most of the nutrients in Centrum are negligible and not even close to therapeutic levels.

-- The forms that the nutrients are provided in are the cheapest and the least
+- The forms that the nutrients are provided in are the cheapest and the least absorbable forms.

 - Supplements that come in tablet form are often hard to digest and contain binders and fillers (more on this below).

 - Water-soluble nutrients (vitamin C and the B-vitamins) are either used or excreted within about 4 hours.
-Thus, a one-a-day multi is completely useless and a sure sign that it is of pour quality.
+Thus, a one-a-day multi is completely useless and a sure sign that it is of poor quality.

 The Ingredients In Centrum

 Calcium Carbonate This is the least absorbable forms of calcium on the market.
 A very small percentage is actually absorbed.